-- 2.5.1 Proposals must contain a Price Proposal ("Price Proposal") for the completion of the Project that provides a detailed estimate of expected compensation for all deliverables and tasks outlined in section A.2.
-This must specify all fees, costs, services, expenses, and taxes ("Price"), other than the federal Goods and Services Tax ("GST") or the Harmonized Sales Tax ("HST"), which may be noted in addition to the Price in the Price Proposal. - 2.5.2 Price Proposals must include a breakdown of the fees, costs, services, expenses, and taxes included in the Price. - 2.5.3 The successful Proponent may propose travel to provinces and territories within Canada.
-An estimate for travel and lodging expenses should be included in the Price Proposal.
+- 2.5.1 Proposals must contain a Price Proposal ("Price Proposal") for the completion of the Project that provides a detailed estimate of expected compensation for all deliverables and tasks outlined in section 4.2.
+This must specify all fees, costs, services, expenses, and taxes ("Price"), other than the federal Goods and Services Tax ("GST") or the Harmonized Sales Tax ("HST"), which may be noted in addition to the Price in the Price Proposal.
+The budget associated with the Project is between \$80,000 and \$110,000 (excluding taxes). - 2.5.2 Price Proposals must include a breakdown of the fees, costs, services, expenses, and taxes included in the Price. - 2.5.3 The successful Proponent may also be asked to travel to provinces and territories within Canada on occasion for meetings, as needed.
+Expenses associated with participation in such meetings will be reimbursed by CCMEC for one representative, as per the CMEC expense guidelines.
+If desired, the Proponent may send other representatives to these meetings, with the approval of the Manager.
+The Proponent will need to pay for the travel expenses of any additional representatives. - 2.5.4 Costs pertaining to translation and copy-editing of the report should NOT be outlined in the budget.
+The CMEC Secretariat has a team of translators and copy editors for this work.

-- 2.5.4 Costs pertaining to translation and copyediting of the report should be outlined in the budget.
-Note that translators and copyeditors hired by the Proponent must be vetted by the CMEC Secretariat. - 2.5.5 Proponents are required to submit their Price Proposals in Canadian dollars. - 2.5.6 When preparing their Price Proposals, Proponents should bear in mind that CCMEC is a not-for-profit organization with a limited budget. - 2.5.7 Price is only one of many variables that will be used to evaluate Proposals.
+- 2.5.5 Proponents are required to submit their Price Proposals in Canadian dollars. - 2.5.6 When preparing their Price Proposals, Proponents should bear in mind that CCMEC is a not-for-profit organization with a limited budget. - 2.5.7 Price is only one of many variables that will be used to evaluate Proposals.
 As per section 7.1, CCMEC is not obliged to accept the lowest-priced Proposal or any Proposal at all.